ossc-db/pg_statsinfo/doc/pg_statsinfo.md

 ## Restrictions

 There are still some restrictions and limitations in pg_statsinfo.

-  - Monitored instances must be in the same character set (encoding)
-    pg_statsinfo supports the encodings that PostgreSQL supports, but all databases in an instance must use the same encoding.

   - Restrictions for log_filename
     pg_statsinfo expects log_filename that alphabetical sort makes